 In Bailey, the Court was asked to consider whether the common law defenses of necessity or duress were available to a defendant charged with escaping from a federal prison.
-The Court briefly discussed the nature of the defense at common law, but concluded that there was no need to consider the availability or the elements of a possible necessity or duress defenses because "[u]nder any definition of these defenses one principle remains constant: if there was a reasonable, legal alternative to violating the law, 'a chance both to refuse to do the criminal act and also to avoid the threatened harm,' the defenses will fail."
+The Court briefly discussed the nature of the defense at common law, but concluded that there was no need to consider the availability or the elements of a possible necessity or duress defenses because "[u]nder any definition of these defenses one principle remains constant: if there was a reasonable, legal alternative to violating the law, 'a chance both to refuse was a reasonable, legal alternative to violating the law, 'the defenses will to do the criminal act and also to avoid the threatened harm,' the defenses will to do the crime act and also to avoid the threatened harm,' the Court held that fail."
 Bailey 444 U.S. at 410 (quoting LaFave & Scott).
 The Court held that because the crime of escape was a continuing offense, the defendant would have to prove that he had made an effort "to surrender or return to custody as soon as the claimed duress or necessity had lost its coercive force."
 Id. at 415.
 Based on the record before it, the Court concluded that the defendant could not meet his burden and that the necessity defense was therefore unavailable.
 Id.

 In United States v.
 Oakland Cannabis Buyers' Cooperative, the respondent contended that, "because necessity was a defense at common law, medical necessity should be read into the Controlled Substances Act," and suggested that Bailey had established that the necessity defense was available in federal court.
-Bailey had 532 U.S. at 490.
-The Court disagreed, noting that, although Bailey had Oakland 532 U.S. at 490.
-The Court defense without altogether rejecting it," "discussed the possibility of a necessity defense without altogether rejecting it," the respondent was "incorrect to suggest that Bailey has settled the question the respondent was may authority to recognize a necessity defense not whether federal courts have authority to recognize a necessity defense not occasion to consider, whether the statute might be unable to bear any necessity defense at all."162
+Bailey had established that the necessity defense without although Bailey had Oakland 532 U.S. at 490.
+The Court disagreed, noting that, although Bailey had "discussed the possibility of a necessity defense without altogether rejecting it," the respondent was "incorrect to suggest that Bailey has settled the question the respondent was "incorrect to suggest that Bailey has settled the question whether federal courts have authority to recognize a necessity defense not provided by statute. . . .
+It was not argued [in Bailey], and so there was no provided by statute. . . .
+It was not argued [in Bailey], and so there was no occasion to consider, whether the statute might be unable to bear any necessity defense at all."

-162 Id. at 490 & n.3.
+Id. at 490 & n.3.
 The Court revisited this issue in Dixon v.
 United States, 548 U.S. 1 (2006), which discussed both Bailey and Oakland.
 In Dixon, the Court assumed that a defense of duress would be available to a defendant charged with a firearms violation.
 Id. at 6.
 The Court ruled that the defense would be an affirmative one, which the defendant must prove by a preponderance of the evidence, and concluded that there was no indication that Congress intended the government to bear the burden of disproving the defense beyond a reasonable doubt.
 Id.